Ideas improve by writing about them not by thinking about them

 - Notes should be densely linked

-- Obsidian is for tending my digital garden
+- Obsidian is for building my body of work

 I made this site to learn through discourse.
 Your thoughts here👇 or on Twitter are encouraged!